A pyroxene mineral found in igneous and metamorphic rocks. A minor gemstone.

 Some crystals of diopside contain enough chromium to give them a rich green color.
 These can be cut into beautiful faceted stones, beads and cabochons.
 The appearance of these stones is best when they are under two carats because the material is often dark or strongly saturated.

-Chrome diopside is not commonly seen in commercial jewelry.
+Chrome diopside is occasionally seen in commercial jewelry.
 It has a rich green color that enables it to serve as an alternative gem for emerald at a significantly lower price.
 Diopside is rarely treated, unlike emerald which is often treated with various materials to seal and hide fractures.

 One problem with chrome diopside is its durability.
 It has two directions of perfect cleavage and a Mohs hardness of only 5.5 to 6.5.
 This gives it a risk of being scratched or broken.
 The gem is best used in earrings, necklaces, brooches and other items that will not be subjected to abrasion or impact.

 Even though chrome diopside is very attractive there are barriers to it becoming a popular gem that is widely seen in jewelry.
-First are durability concerns, second is that the jewelry-buying public is not familiar with the gem, and third is the fact that it is only available in limited supplies.
+First are durability concerns described above; second is that the jewelry-buying public is not familiar with diopside; and, third is the fact that a reliable supply of commercial stones in calibrated sizes has not been developed.

-Some diopside crystals are filled with microscopic needle-shaped mineral grains that form a parallel alignment with the crystal structure of the mineral.
-These included mineral grains in alignment is known as a "silk".
-When this diopside is cut en cabochon the needles can reflect light much like how light is reflected from a spool of silk thread.
+Some diopside crystals are filled with microscopic needle-shaped inclusions that occur in parallel alignment with the crystal structure of the mineral.
+This network of parallel inclusions is known as a "silk".
+When this diopside is cut en cabochon the parallel needles of the silk can reflect light much like how light is reflected from a spool of silk thread.

 A silk with one direction of needle alignment will produce chatoyance, also known as a cat's eye.
 Silk with two or three directions of needle alignment will produce asterism.
 Two directions produces a four-ray star, and three directions produces a six-ray star.
 For these phenomena to appear, the stone must be cut with the needles oriented parallel to the bottom of the stone and the top of the cabochon must be symmetrically cut.